odpi/egeria-docs/site/docs/types/0/0011-Managing-Referenceables.md

 * *name* - name of the template, designed to help the selection of the correct template.
 * *description* - further information on the purpose of the template.
 * *versionIdentifier* - allows different versions of a template to be kept in the metadata repository.
-* *placeholderProperties* - provides the names of the [placeholder properties](/concepts/placeholder) mapped to a description/guidance of the value to supply when the template is used.
-* *replacementProperties* - provides the names of the attributes in the top-level entity created from the template that should be replaced.
-Again each attribute name is mapped to a description of the value to supply and its use.  replacement properties can be used for attributes of type string, boolean, int and long.
 * *additionalProperties* - allows additional information about the template to be supplied

 Templates can include relationships.
 If the relationship links to an entity that has the same anchor as the starting entity, the entity and the relationship is replicated.
 If the linked entity is part of a different anchor, only the relationship is created.
 In the example above, the glossary term has a different anchor to the asset.
 Therefore any assets created with *tAsset* as a template will be linked to the same glossary term.